torvalds/linux/Documentation/power/runtime_pm.rst

 6. Runtime PM and System Sleep
 ==============================

-Runtime PM and system sleep (i.e., system suspend and hibernation, also known as suspend-to-RAM and suspend-to-disk) interact with each other in a couple of ways.
+Runtime PM and system sleep (i.e., system suspend and hibernation, also kyeswn as suspend-to-RAM and suspend-to-disk) interact with each other in a couple of ways.
 If a device is active when a system sleep starts, everything is straightforward.
 But what should happen if the device is already suspended?